 Each concentration requires successful completion of (1) two or more foundational courses, (2) three or more approved courses, and (3) an independent research paper or an experiential course.

-DegreeWorks provides students a customized tool that integrates with the online course catalogue, providing students with dynamic information based on previous, current, and planned course credit and will assist in determining if selections will fulfill the various concentration group requirements.
+DegreeWorks provides students a customized tool that integrates with the online course catalog, providing students with dynamic information based on previous, current, and planned course credit and will assist in determining if selections will fulfill the various concentration group requirements.
 To access DegreeWorks login to your MyBanner page, under "Student" and then "Student Records" you will see DegreeWorks.

 To determine whether your selections will fulfill various concentration group requirements use the "What If" function in DegreeWorks.
-The What-If function allows you to review impact to your curriculum if you choose to add a concentration to your JD.
+The What-If function allows you to review the impact to your curriculum if you choose to add a concentration to your JD.
 The What-If audit will show you what coursework is required for a concentration, what courses you have taken that satisfy requirements, and what courses are still left for you to take.